Virtual qubits, virtual temperatures, and the foundations of thermodynamics: Work and Heat Engines

 in which the weight is lifted in favour of the reverse transition in which the weight is lowered.
 This is obtained by coupling the two qubits to heat baths at different temperatures, $T_2> T_1$, chosen such that the probability for the qubits to be initially in the state $\kets{0}{1}\kets{1}{2}$ is larger than the probability to be in the state $\kets{1}{1}\kets{0}{2}$.

 In terms of the virtual qubit of the machine \eqref{e:machine virtual} what we want is to bias the transition

-in favour of the reverse transition.
+in favour of the reverse transition (see FIG.~\ref{f:small-engine} (b)).
 The condition for this to happen is simply that the probability to be in the state $\kets{1}{v}$ should be larger than the probability to be in the state $\kets{0}{v}$.

 \emph{In other words, the condition for the machine to work as a heat engine is precisely that the machine virtual qubit has a population inversion and is therefore at a negative virtual temperature.}